seehase/ZonPHP/ZonPHP/inc/js/jqwidgets/ReadMe.txt

 2.Examples

-  The index.htm file starts the demo/examples browser Individual widget examples are located in the /demos directory The mobile examples are located in the /mobiledemos directory The php & mysql integration demos are located in the /phpdemos and demos/php directories.
+  Individual widget/component examples are located in the /demos directory The mobile examples are located in the /demos/Javascript & JQuery/mobiledemos directory The php & mysql integration demos are located in the demos/PHP directory..
   All php integration samples use and require the Northwind Database(/phpdemos/Northwind.MySQL5.sql).
-  Any examples that use Ajax need to be on a Web Server in order to work correctly.
+  Any examples that use Ajax need to be on a Web Server/LocalHost in order to work correctly.
+  Angular examples are located in the /demos/Angular directory.
+  Vue examples are located in the /demos/Vue.js directory.
+  React examples are location in the /demos/React directory.
+  ASP .NET examples are located in the /demos/ASP.NET MVC and /demos/ASP.NET Tag Helpers directories.
+  JSP examples are in /demos/JSP directory.
+  Custom Elements/Web Components are in /demos/Web Components directory.

 3.Documentation

-  Browse the documentation and examples through the index.htm file Individual documentation files are located in the /documentation directory
+  Browse the documentation and examples online on our website: https://www.jqwidgets.com/

 4.Other files